the-turing-way/the-turing-way/book/website/communication/blogs.md

 * If you have never made a website before, it is not as hard as it sounds.
 * There are lots of free and easy options for this but it does depend on your computer skills.
-* See the next sub-chapter (ADD LINK) about how to build a webpage for a blog.
+* You could practice writing blog posts and put them on existing blogging sites (your institution may already have one) before building your own.

-We discuss this in detail in the subchapte {ref}`cm-blogs-webpage`.
+We discuss this in detail in the subchapter {ref}`cm-blogs-webpage`.

 ## Writing Your First Post